gwDistSys15/hw2-phanikishoreg-xuchangle-hw2/README.md

 Ex:
 $python convServer.py 9997
 ```
-To convert from Meters to Centimetres, use the following input format: (same as described by Professor)
+To convert between Meters and Centimetres, use the following input format: (same as described by Professor)
 ```
 cm m <value><\n>
 or